leolca/lectures/nlp/spellcheck.md

 ---

 - **BK-Trees** (1973): Efficient search for near matches using Levenshtein distance.
-  - An arbitrary element $a$ is selected as root node.
+  - An arbitrary element $a$ is selected as root node, then as new elements are added, move to the child node where the absolute difference between the distance of the new element to the parent and the child node's distance to the parent is minimal.
+To insert a new node, find a leaf node or find that no child node's distance matches closely enough.
   - The k-th subtree is recursively built of all elements $b$ such that $d(a,b)=k$.
   - Search idea: restrict the exploration of the tree to nodes that can only improve the best candidate found so far (use triangle inequality).

+---

 ![Burkhard-Keller Tree.](bktree.png){ width=50% }